NYUAD-CRC/crc-docs/source/hpc/index.rst

 .. important::

-    *Acknowledgement*
+    **Acknowledgement**
-        We ask our users to acknowledge use of the HPC computing resources by including the following in any publication resulting from work carried out on the HPC:
+        We ask our users to acknowledge use of the HPC resources by including the following in any publication resulting from work carried out on the HPC:

-            This research was carried out on the High Performance Computing resources at New York University Abu Dhabi.
+        **This research was carried out on the High Performance Computing resources at New York University Abu Dhabi.**

+.. admonition:: Contact us

+    Contact us anytime at dalma.admins@nyu.edu